This is the multi-page printable view of this section. Click here to print.

 In order to use File Handlers, you need to specify the appropriate configuration within your Config - specifically, each File Handler

-you want to use will be a map within the fileOptions
+you want to use will be a map within the fileOptions you specify.
+You can use csv, json, or xml.

 See the documentation for each File Handler to see what arguments are needed / accepted.